MY STORY WITH CERVICAL DYSTONIA BOTOX TREATMENT

 He tells me the first line of treatment with Cervical Dystonia is Botox.
 I eagerly agree to try the Botox treatment.

-I come back to Dr. Fadavi’s office a couple of weeks later to have Botox injections.
+I come back to Dr. Fadavi office a couple of weeks later to have Botox injections.

-The ultrasound machine that should be quiet as it goes over my neck and upper shoulders is buzzing with noise as Dr. Fadivo places the machine near my spastic muscles.
+The ultrasound machine that should be quiet as it slides over my neck and upper shoulders is buzzing with noise.

 Dr. Fadivo tells me the buzzing noise is from my muscles spasms.